11 Communication Skills for Workplace Success

 Being able to give and receive feedback appropriately is an important communication skill.
 Managers and supervisors should continuously look for ways to provide employees with constructive feedback through email, phone calls, or weekly status updates.

-Giving feedback involves giving praise as well – something as simple as saying “good job” or “thanks for taking care of that” to an employee can greatly increase motivation.
+Giving feedback involves giving praise as well – something as simple as saying "good job" or "thanks for taking care of that" to an employee can significantly increase motivation.

 Similarly, you should be able to accept and even encourage feedback from others.
-Listen to the feedback you are given, ask clarifying questions if you are unsure of the issue, and make efforts to implement the feedback.
+Listen to the feedback you are given, ask clarifying questions if you are unsure of the issue, and try to implement the feedback.

 Wrapping Up

-As you can see, most important communication skills involve caring about your teammates and empowering them in the workplace.
+As you can see, the most critical communication skills involve caring about and empowering your teammates in the workplace.

-Things such as mannerisms and speech patterns are important as well, but not as key to succeeding in the workplace as what we had mentioned above.
+Things such as mannerisms and speech patterns are also essential but not as crucial to succeeding in the workplace as we had mentioned above.

 Title: Communication skills in the workplace